last update: November 2020

 Creating a Citrix NetScaler Test environment

 Being a Citrix Certified Instructor I am very much aware of the Red/Green/Blue website used during official Citrix NetScaler training (CNS-220, CNS-222).
 I created my own test website.
-I usually use it during product demonstrations to present anything from basic load balancing to web application firewall.
+I usually use it during product demonstrations to present anything from basic load balancing to the web application firewall.

 Requirements and prerequisites

 My download does not include the machines, but the website only.
-There is no license included, however you may request a demo license using your Citrix account)
+There is no license included, however, you may request a demo license using your Citrix account)

 Import a Citrix NetScaler VPX into your virtualization solution. (www.citrix.com -> downloads -> NetScaler ADC -> Reliese xxx -> Virtual Appliances).

 Install a Windows Server (I tested using 2012R2, but I guess it will work with any version from 2008).
 This server should have 4 GB RAM as a minimum

 I used 192.168.0.100 as an NSIP, 192.168.0.110 as a SNIP, 192.168.200 ff for virtual servers

 Windows set up (sorry, no description for Linux setup, basically it’s very easy)